haklee/grasshopper-component-challenges/README.md

 print(addition_easy.tc_b)  # Test case inputs B
 ```

-Or, access to judges like,
+Or access judges like this:

 ```python
 # Use judges